-Objective: To make the student aware of the various aspects of Pre-British agricultural economy as also of various aspects of economic activities during the period under study.
+Objective: To make the student aware of the various aspects of Pre-British Agriculture Economy as also of various aspects of Economic Activities during the period under study.

 - 1. Nature of land right in pre-colonial India;

 - 2. Market network and credit system;

 - 3. Village Communities;

 - 4. British Agrarian Policy.